bsd/dbt-arc-functions/README.md

 2. Create new branch

-3. Make changes and test them, check the boxes below:
+3. Make changes and test them, COPY tests below to PR description tick them:

 - [ ] Test that the project still successfully dbt compile